 Shakespeare's works grant us valuable insights into early modern society and culture.
 They capture the attitudes of everyday people in a way that's difficult to find in history books.

-For example, the play Macbeth surrounds a Scottish general who's given a prophecy by three witches that he'll become king.
+For example, the play Macbeth surrounds a Scottish general who's told by three witches that he will become king.
 The play follows the grim events that unfold as a result of this prophecy.

 Macbeth reveals how plays and theater were used not just for entertainment purposes, but also as a political tool.
-In seventeenth-century England, King James I had many enemies who wanted him usurped.
-Unsurprisingly, this was something that greatly worried him.
+In seventeenth-century England, King James I had many enemies who wanted to usurp him.
+Unsurprisingly, this worried him.
 By implying that kings have a divine right to rule and showing what occurs when the natural hierarchy is disrupted, Shakespeare cleverly gains King James' favour.

-Furthermore, Shakespeare's use of witches as the play's force of evil plays on the widespread fear of witches in the Renaissance period.
-Shakespeare used such fears to his advantage — much like how in the present day we enjoy watching horror films because they're scary, a play about witches would've had the same effect.
+Shakespeare's use of witches as the play's force of evil also plays on the widespread fear of witches in the Renaissance period.
+Shakespeare uses these fears to his advantage.
+Much like how in the present day we enjoy watching horror films because they're scary, a play about witches would've had the same effect for Shakespeare's audiences.

-These are some insights from just one play, but there are many more to be taken from the rest of Shakespeare's works.
+These are just some insights from one play.
+However, there are thousands more to be taken from Shakespeare's other works.

 Image Credit: Aaron Burden from Unsplash

 Shakespeare's works are riddled with puns and witty one-liners.
-These serve as a way of entertaining audiences and are often indicators of a particular character's intellect and superiority.
+These entertain audiences and often indicate a character's intellect and superiority.
 Including puns and one-liners is also a clever way of easing tension in some of Shakespeare's more serious plays.

 For example, in the tragedy Hamlet, Hamlet's razor-sharp wit adds some moments of lightness to the play, easing the heavy atmosphere.
-His wit can be seen from the play's very first act when he refers to his uncle and stepfather Claudius as 'a little more than kin, and less than kind', which is simultaneously a reference to Claudius' relationship with himself, and his cruel nature.
+His wit can be seen from the play's very first act when he refers to his uncle and stepfather Claudius as 'a little more than kin, and less than kind', which simultaneously refers to Claudius' relationship with himself, and his cruel nature.

 5. The Range of His Works